 Want to gain a valuable perspective on the future direction of your new products?
 We’ve touched on market research for new product development before, but this article will delve into how your customers can give you feedback that will inform your new product decisions.
 As well as our product survey template questions to guide your next survey; with our explainer and sample questions, your survey will empower you to gain beneficial insights from clients.

 The basic definition of a new product survey is a method of gauging your client’s potential needs and satisfaction with current products.
-With this piece, we want you to take away questions for use in your surveys with this and our other survey templates.
+With this article, we want you to take away questions for use in your surveys or questionnaires with this and our other survey templates.

 By engaging with your target audience of existing customers, you also open yourself up to a world of relevant information on important features that they can incorporate into your product or service.
 Respondents are given a chance to say exactly what they value in your product, and you have an excellent opportunity to collect data with the satisfaction survey.

 Need more inspiration?
 We’ve listed the 9 best concept testing examples that have already worked for real brands.